 I try to sit quietly and find myself.
 I imagine I am somewhere inside, buried beneath years of social survival.
-I am like a firefly nestled in the pocket of the haphazard patchwork dress of my life, the pieces sewed together to create planes and correct mistakes, no grand design guiding it.
+I am like a firefly nestled in the pocket of the patchwork dress of my life, the pieces sewed together to create planes and correct mistakes, no grand design guiding it.

 There is something true about me.
 Whether I was born with this truth, or if it was forged over time I don’t know.
 I am trying to return to this truth, because it is awkward living stretched beyond it.
 I have learned to be loud in a loud world: I am not loud.
 I have learned to be aggressive: I find no joy in controlling another person.
 I push the walls of what is true to me.
 But flexibility without strength causes long-term damage.
-Instead of stretching beyond, I want to breath into what is essential, stoking the fire.
+Instead of stretching beyond, I want to breath into what is essential.